 Say No To Litter!
 Adopt-a-Highway!

-It is a way for environmentally conscious citizens, community organizations, private business, and industry to contribute to a cleaner and more beautiful municipal road system.
+This program is a way for environmentally conscious citizens, community organizations, private businesses and industries to contribute to a cleaner and more beautiful municipal road system.
 We appreciate all efforts in cleaning up our municipal roadways.

 How to Begin

 To ensure public safety, participants must first complete the Adopt-A-Highway Agreement (please contact Public Works for more information).
 This agreement also includes information about the program.
 Participants under 18 must have written consent from a parent or guardian.

 Let's Get Started!

 To assist with highway clean-up Public Works provides:

 - Orange safety vests (to be returned upon job completion)